rhammell/planesnet-detector/README.md

 ```

 ## Model Training
-A pre-trained TFLearn convolutional neural net (CNN) model is stored in the `models` folder.
-The design and parameters of this network can be seen in `model.py`.
+A TFLearn convulutional neural net (CNN) model designed to work with PlanesNet input is defined within the `model.py` module.
+Pre-trained model files are stored in the `models` folder.
 Retrain or save a new network by running `train.py`.

 ```bash
 # Train the model